wingrunr21/flat-ui-sass/README.md

 ### Converting Flat-UI Pro

+**NOTE:** Support for Flat-UI Pro (and converting to SASS) is currently only available under MRI 2.0 and above.
+Users on other Ruby versions can still use Flat-UI Free.

 You can use the `fui_convert` command packaged along with `flat-ui-sass` to automatically convert and vendor Flat-UI Pro to your local application: